Sam Coffa

-Salvatore "Sam" Coffa, AM, JP (born 15 January 1936) is a former Australian weightlifter and long-time sporting administrator.
+Salvatore "Sam" Coffa, AM, JP (born 15 January 1936) is an Australian former weightlifter and long-time sporting administrator.
 He was also actively involved in community affairs, and was a councillor and mayor of the former City of Hawthorn, Melbourne.

 Weightlifting

 Sam Coffa's first weightlifting competition was at the Hawthorn Boys' Club Annual Display at the Hawthorn Town Hall, in 1954.

 He then represented Australia at the 1954 World Championships in Perth; then at the 1962 British Empire and Commonwealth Games; and the 1964 Summer Olympics.

 He was Victorian Champion 11 times consecutively between 1959 and 1969, and is six times Australian Champion.

 Sports administration

-Sam Coffa has served Australia for more than 40 years as an outstanding athlete and sports administrator, particularly as an Executive Board Member, Commonwealth Games Federation.
+Coffa has served Australia for more than 40 years as an athlete and sports administrator, particularly as an Executive Board Member, Commonwealth Games Federation.
 He was President of Commonwealth Games Australia from 1999 to 2018.
 He was Deputy Chairman of the 2006 Melbourne Commonwealth Games Bid Committee and 2006 Melbourne Commonwealth Games Organising Committee.
 He is also vice president of the International Weightlifting Federation, and Chairman of the IWF's Technical Committee.